Craig Moore: Rangers (second spell)

 In the 2002–03 season, Moore regained his first team place at Rangers, reuniting with his centre–back partner, Amoruso once again.
-He helped the club’s defence kept six consecutive clean sheets in the league between 25 August 2002 and 28 September 2002.
+He helped the club’s defence keep six consecutive clean sheets in the league between 25 August 2002 and 28 September 2002.
 However during that time, Moore found himself in an injury on two occasions in the first two months in the season, but managed to recovery quickly.
 He then scored two goals in two matches between 27 October 2002 and 2 November 2002 against Kilmarnock and Dundee.
-Moore started every matches in the 2002–03 season until he suffered an injury that saw him missed two matches.
+Moore started every match in the 2002–03 season until he suffered an injury that saw him miss two matches.
 Moore then returned to the starting line–up against Dunfermline Athletic on 23 November 2002 and helped Rangers win 3–2.
 Two weeks later on 7 December 2002, he scored his third goal of the season, in another 3–2 win against rivals, Celtic.
 Moore scored his fourth goal of the season, in a 3–0 win against Arbroath in a third round of the Scottish Cup on 25 January 2003.
 He played a significant role in the Scottish League Cup final against rivals, Celtic by setting up the club’s second goal of the game for Peter Løvenkrands, in a 2–1 win to win the tournament.
-On the last game of the season, Moore helped Rangers win the league after beating Dunfermline Athletic 6–1.
+In the last game of the season, Moore helped Rangers win the league after beating Dunfermline Athletic 6–1.
 Six days later on 31 May 2003, he helped the club win the Scottish Cup final by beating Dundee 1–0, achieving a domestic treble.
 Reviewing his performance, The Herald said: "Moore often an unsung hero but he was sorely missed in defence when he was out injured.
 A consistent and powerful defender, he always tries to do the simple things well."
 At the end of the 2002–03 season, Moore went on to make forty–four appearances and scoring four times in all competitions.